Mississippi State University Physician Assistant Early-Acceptance Program CS

 Mississippi State University Physician Assistant Early-Acceptance Program

-Undergraduate students nearing the completion of sophomore year at Mississippi State University (MSU) who meet the early admission criteria are eligible for the Master of Physician Assistant Studies Early-Acceptance Program (PAEP).
+Undergraduate students who have completed three consecutive semesters at Mississippi State University, MSU, who meet the required criteria are eligible for the Master of Physician Assistant Studies Early Acceptance Program, PAEaP.

 Early-Acceptance

-Early-acceptance students (EAS) status completed three semesters enrolled on at Mississippi State University.
-Students must apply to PAEaP between January 1 and March 15 through the online portal.
-If an EAS follows the progression and retention criteria outlined below, the student will be eligible to enroll in the PA program at MSU for the designated application cycle.
+Early Acceptance Students (EAS) are individuals who have completed three semesters and are currently enrolled at Mississippi State University.
+Applications to the PAEaP must be submitted through the online portal between October 1 and January 1.
+EAS who meet the progression and retention criteria outlined below will be eligible to enroll in the MSU Physician Assistant program during the designated application cycle.

-The early-acceptance program supports EAS to engage in professional activities with the PASP faculty and upperclassmen.
-EAS avoid the competitive selection process in which regular-admission students must participate for admission.
-All tuition, fees, policies and procedures of the program and university will apply for the year of matriculation of the EAS; these may differ than information published at the time of acceptance into the program.
+The Early Acceptance Program allows EAS to participate in professional activities alongside the Physician Assistant Studies program faculty and upperclassmen.
+By entering through early acceptance, EAS bypass the competitive selection process required of regular-admission applicants.
+All tuition, fees, policies, and procedures in effect for the EAS’s year of matriculation will apply, and these may differ from the information available at the time of acceptance into the program.

 Benefits of the Early-Acceptance Program